Developer: Radical Fish Games

 There's a few more images stored in the pyxl format.

-There is quite a lot concept art and mockups within the game files, most of them in conveniently-named directories.
+There is quite a lot of concept art and mockups within the game's files, most of them in conveniently-named directories.

 A rough sketch of Lea running, who was supposedly called "bot-chan" during early development judging by the file name.

-This sketch was used a base for demo's start screen background, which also remains unused in the final version.
+This sketch was used as a base for the demo's start screen background, which also remains unused in the final version.

 Some equipment screen mockups.
 Note the older icons and colors.

 A mockup of the MS Solar area.